Print

 2. Grease a 9 x 13 inch pan, set aside.

-3. Add the eggs, granulated sugar, brown sugar, oil, vanilla and hachiya persimmon pulp into a large bowl.
+3. Add the hachiya persimmon pulp, eggs, granulated sugar, brown sugar, oil, and vanilla into a large bowl.
 Whisk to combine.

 4. In a separate medium bowl, add the all-purpose flour, baking powder, salt and cinnamon.
 Whisk or stir with a fork to combine.

 5. Slowly add the dry ingredients into the wet ingredients and whisk until evenly combined.
-Stir in the chopped fuyu persimmon.
+Stir in the (optional) fuyu persimmon chunks (or other mix-ins, see notes).

 6. Pour the batter into the greased pan and bake for 45 - 50 minutes, or until the top of the cake is firm and a toothpick inserted into the center comes out clean.